arjunarju123/Security-Operations-SOC---Enterprise-EDR-Threat-Hunting-Grid/README.md

 ## 🚨 Vulnerability Detection

 The objective of this task is to configure the Wazuh Vulnerability Detector to identify known vulnerabilities in installed software packages on monitored systems.
-The module compares the installed

 Enabled the Vulnerability Detector module.